borkdude/deps.clj/README.md

 There are three ways of running:

-- as a compiled binary called `deps.exe` which is tailored to your OS
+- as a compiled binary called `deps` which is tailored to your OS
 - as a script file called `deps.clj` using [`bb`](https://github.com/borkdude/babashka/) or `clojure`
 - as a JVM library or uberjar (see [Github releases](https://github.com/borkdude/deps.clj/releases)).

 ### Binary

-The binary version of deps.clj, called `deps.exe`, only requires a working installation of `java`.
+The binary version of deps.clj, called `deps` (without the `.clj` extension), only requires a working installation of `java`.

 #### Manual download